Real-Gecko/KSP-KEI/README.md

 Gather science from KSC in one click.

 # Changelog
+## 1.1.1
+- Fixed science return value for games with science gain different than 100%

 ## 1.1.0
 - Experiments are not performed automatically anymore.
 - GUI to gather KSC sciecne.